-Measurement connections are shown in figure 9.
+Measurement connections are shown in figure 8.

 When measuring the switch node voltage containing high-frequency content, care must be taken to provide an accurate high-speed measurement.
-An optional two pin header (J33) is provided for switch-node measurement.
+An optional two pin header (J33) and an MMCX connector (J32) is provided for switch-node measurement.

 A differential probe is recommended for measuring the high-side gate voltage (J1).
-IsoVu probes from Tektronix have a mating MMCX connector.
+IsoVu probes from Tektronix have mating MMCX connector.